Man of My Dreams

 Friday, May 2.
 I drove to the airport and waited anxiously at the gate while passengers began filing off of the plane.
 When Basketball Guy saw me, waiting in the distance, his pace quickened.
 He didn’t care that we were surrounded by strangers – when he got close enough he grabbed me, squeezed me, and gave me a kiss like a soldier that had arrived home from war.

 We gathered his bags and made our way to the parking lot.
-When we got into the car Basketball Guy said he had something to give me.
-He couldn’t wait; so, I took the small box.
+As soon as we got into the car Basketball Guy said he had something to give me, he just couldn't wait, and he pulled out a small box.

-I said thank you and Basketball Guy put the necklace around my neck before we drove away.
+I said thank you, and Basketball Guy linked the dangled heart around my neck, before we drove away.

 Basketball Guy was an amazing groom-to-be.
 He was so calm, so reassuring.
 Never once did he show the slightest hint of doubt.
 His love for me was evident in all that he said and did.
 He even ate the food I cooked for him each evening without complaint or criticism.
 (I am pretty sure now, that being in love numbs many of the senses – most certainly the taste buds.)